Robobench: A Comprehensive Evaluation Benchmark for Multimodal Large Language Models as Embodied Brain: RoboBench

 \paragraph{Dataset Collection and Processing Pipeline} To evaluate the five cognitive dimensions, we build datasets from open-source and in-house robotic data, enriched with MLLM- and human-provided annotations, aligning each sub-benchmark with the embodied task pipeline for realism.
 The examples and construction pipeline are shown in Figures \ref{fig: 2_demo_case} and \ref{fig:3_pipeline}.

-\textbf{Instruction Comprehension}: Evaluated through planning tasks, this dimension adopts a paired explicit–implicit design.
-Explicit instructions are drawn from daily-life scenarios with clearly specified actions and targets, whereas implicit instructions are obtained by rewriting them into demand-based requests using LLMs.
-This contrast tests a model’s ability to interpret human intentions.
+\textbf{Instruction Comprehension}: Evaluated through planning tasks, this dimension adopts a paired explicit--implicit design.
+Explicit instructions are drawn from daily-life scenarios with clearly specified actions and targets, whereas implicit instructions are generated by an MLLM conditioned on both the scene image and the explicit goal, then manually checked.
+A sampled audit confirms the generated implicit instructions are natural and inferable from the scene (audit details in Appendix~D.1), testing a model's ability to interpret human intentions.

 \textbf{Perception Reasoning}: Accurate perception is essential for reliable planning and execution.
 We construct datasets across four aspects: robotic-centric, using real robot data with type and view metadata for template-based QA; object-centric, combining curated static attributes~\cite{gao2024physically} with GPT-generated functional properties and distractors; scene-centric, leveraging Gemini-segmented video steps for temporal grounding, together with manual annotations of relative positions and keypoint changes for spatial and causal reasoning; and task-centric, with human-labeled bounding boxes linking long-horizon instructions to target objects.
 All data are standardized into multiple-choice QA.